George Albert Boulenger: Early life and education

+Career

+Boulenger developed a lifelong passion for animals, which led him to study zoology at the University.
+During his university years, he gained recognition at the Musee d'Histoire Naturelle, Brussels and was hired as an assistant naturalist in 1880.
+Two years later, he joined the British Museum's Department of Zoology as a first-class assistant, under the leadership of Dr. Gunther.
+Boulenger held this position until his retirement in 1920.

 According to biographical accounts, he was incredibly methodical and had an amazing memory that enabled him to remember every specimen and scientific name he ever saw.
 He also had extraordinary powers of writing, seldom made a second draft of anything he wrote, and his manuscripts showed but few corrections before going to the publisher.

 Boulenger also played the violin, could speak French, German, and English apart from reading Spanish, Italian and a bit of Russian.
 As a zoologist, he also had a working knowledge of both Greek and Latin.

 By 1921, Boulenger had published 875 papers totaling more than 5,000 pages, as well as 19 monographs on fishes, amphibians, and reptiles.
 The list of his publications and its index of species covers 77 printed pages.

 He described 1,096 species of fish, 556 species of amphibians, and 872 species of reptiles.
-He was famous for his monographs on amphibians, lizards and other reptiles, and fishes for example his monographs on the fishes of Africa.
+He was famous for his monographs on amphibians, lizards and other reptiles, and fishes, for example, his monographs on the fishes of Africa.

 He was a member of the American Society of Ichthyologists and Herpetologists and was elected its first honorary member in 1935.
 In 1937, Belgium conferred on him the Order of Leopold, the highest honor awarded to a civilian.

+Personal life

 His son, Edward George Boulenger (1888–1946), was also a zoologist and held the post of Director of the London Zoo Aquarium.

 Work on cave-dwelling fish

 In 1897, King Leopold II of Belgium started to recruit naturalists to help create the Congo museum.
 Boulenger was named chairman for this commission.

 His main discovery in 1921 was a strange fish from the Congo.
 It was eyeless and lacked pigmentation.
 He recognized it as new and unrelated to any extant epigean (eyed, surface) species of Africa.
 He wrote a brief paper describing this new species of cave fish, the first ever described from Africa.
 He called it Caecobarbus geertsii, from caeco = blind, barbus = barb, and geertsii, honoring a mysterious person, M. Geerts, who provided him with the specimen.
-Today, it is known as the Congo or African blind barb.
+Today, it is known as the Congo blind barb or African blind barb.